charliegdev/2048_replica/README.md

 - [ ] Mobile Page

 ## Issues
-- [ ] Might redo interface with Bootstrap
 - [ ] Block scope variable declarations cause compatibility issues in Safari
 - [ ] Zooming in/out the page will leave gaps between tile and board grid
 - [ ] The current way of tile movement utilize marginTop/marginLeft, that might be improved